Use any of these functions to quickly clean columns in your data set. Use clean()

 .
 For matching, new values for levels

-are internally temporary sorted descending on text length.
+are internally temporarily sorted descending on text length.
 See Examples.

 clean_numeric()